 University of Rochester – School of Nursing

-Nurses and health care managers can obtain essential case management knowledge and skills with the online care management education program at the University of Rochester’s School of Nursing.
-This program is suitable for both active nurse case managers as well as aspiring ones.
-The 10 module program can be completed at the student’s own pace.
+Nurses and healthcare managers can obtain essential case management knowledge and skills with the online care management education program at the University of Rochester’s School of Nursing.
+This program is suitable for both active nurse case managers and aspiring ones.
+The 10-module program can be completed at the student’s own pace.
 Topics covered include collaborative care, planning transitions, population health, patient self-management, and professional development.
 At the end of each module, short quizzes evaluate students’ learning and must be completed to earn the certificate.

 - Location: Rochester, NY